agsardon/route-handler/README.md

 {
     if (! $routeHandler->isValidRoute()) return;

-    // If no view is specified, register with the {view}-controller.php pattern.
+    // If no view is specified, register with the {view}.php pattern.
     $routeHandler->addView('view');
     $routeHandler->addView('add');
     $routeHandler->addView('edit');